rubenmdh/delegao.moe/README.md

 - Drafts
 - Guestbook
 - Admin panel
+   - Create/modify posts
+   - Manage guestbook entries

 ## To-do list
-- Migrate from TinyMCE to Markdown
 - Tags
 - Categories
-- Guestbook entries management
 - User management interface
 - A more feature rich administrator management interface

 ## Installation
-1. Download the source code on your webroot
+1. Download the latest release
-2. Unzip it
+2. Unzip it on your webroot
 3. Create a MySQL/MariaDB database
 4. Go to https://yourwebsite.com/install.php with your web browser and follow the steps
 5. Set up your webserver rewrite rules (more information below)